COVID-19 and wellbeing

 We have developed tip sheets for teachers to support children who may be at-risk and to support conversations with parents and whānau

-All schools and early learning centres including day special schools, residential special schools, satellite units and learning support units will all be open from the 18th May.
+All schools and early learning centres including day special schools, residential special schools, satellite units and learning support units opened from 18 May.

-Resource Teachers:Learning and Behaviour (RTLB), Resource Teachers: Deaf and Resource Teachers:Vision will all also be starting again.
-Children and young people with a disability or learning support should be going back to school to learn alongside their friends and see their teachers again, unless they have an underlying health condition, are sick or are isolating.
+Resource Teachers:Learning and Behaviour (RTLB), Resource Teachers: Deaf and Resource Teachers:Vision are available.
+Children and young people with a disability or learning support should be back at school to learn alongside their friends and see their teachers again, unless they have an underlying health condition, are sick or are isolating.

 For children who can’t be in school it will be important to keep online learning going.

-These families and whānau may have experienced additional stress or anxiety during this time.
+Be aware of the families and whānau that continue to experience additional stress or anxiety.
 Where they are involved, Ministry specialists will work with you to enable a careful, planned transition where needed.

 In addition, Awhi@home is a parent-led Facebook page supported by IHC and partners including the Ministry of Education and Explore services.
 Awhi@home provides support for parents with disabled children and posts include tools, resources and videos addressing common challenges.